Varusnguyen/teaMission/README.md

 # teaMission
-This is a program to use for register the Tea Testnet point
+This is a program to use to register the Tea Testnet point

+new pj